mikeacasey/Stitcher/README.md

 Notes:
 1. What is a usable amount of overlap? -- it depends on the detail in the images: a few tens of pixels for sat photos is good; more, for relatively featureless maps with solid colours
 2. What do you mean by organised? -- For example: capture images left to right and top to bottom and number them 1-1, 1-2, 1-3, 2-1, 2-2, ...
+Join them in this order.
-3. What if I have captured my images right to left and bottom to top? -- unlock and move the base image and/or keep on increasing the canvas size when you run out of (virtual) canvas
+3. What if I have captured my images right to left and bottom to top? -- unlock and move the base image and/or keep on increasing the canvas size when you run out of (virtual) canvas.
+The initial virtual canvas is pretty big and can be extended (extending it doesn't use memory, it's virtual)
 4. What if I choose the wrong next image? -- Choose next image again and the current movable image will be replaced.
 5. Choose your background colour at the start and don't change it as it is saved into the base images.
-For example, if making a composite map of an island, sample the sea (right mouse key) of the first image and use that colour as the bachground colour.
+For example, if making a composite map of an island, sample the sea (right mouse key) of the first image and use that colour as the background colour.

 Useful tools:
 1. Use the alignment grid to align Lat&Long lines on a rotated map image